-What happens to a Participant if an Octopus study arm stops early?
+11. What happens to participants if a study arm stops early?

-As part of the Octopus study design, if a treatment does not appear to be of benefit at the end of Analysis Stage 1, it may be stopped.
+As part of the trial study design, if a treatment does not appear to be of benefit at the end of Analysis Stage 1, it may be stopped.
 If this happens participants who are on that treatment arm will have a final visit with their study doctor, who will arrange for their standard treatment to continue outside the study.